-Assess and review the progress of our children/young people's progress towards outcomes. a.
+a.
+Assess and review the progress of our children/young people's progress towards outcomes.

 Our school has an 'open door' policy to parents /carers and we encourage you to discuss any problems or concerns with staff.
 Teachers are continually monitoring and assessing your child's progress - academically, physically, socially and emotionally.
 Any behavioural changes are investigated with the support of parents/carers to ensure that needs are being met.
-Any pupils causing concern are immediately discussed with the relevant members of staff on the Senior Leadership Team and Senior Management Team i.e. Head Teacher, Assistant Head Teacher, SENDCO, Literacy Co-ordinator, Maths Co-ordinator.
+Any pupils causing concern are immediately discussed with the relevant members of staff on the Senior Leadership Team and Senior Management Team i.e. Executive Head Teacher, Head of School, SENDCo, Literacy Co-ordinator, Maths Co-ordinator and Business Manager.
 Progress is monitored through a rigorous assessment process, enabling teachers to identify gaps in children's learning and plan for extra support.
-Academic attainment is tracked half termly and any pupils not on track to achieving their personal targets are immediately flagged up to the Senior Leadership Team and Senior Management Team.
-Social and emotional development of all children is tracked at least termly using Thrive assessments and through Care & Guidance Team Meetings.
-Those children identified as having Social and Emotional needs are tracked at least half termly.
+Academic attainment is tracked termly (six times per year) and any pupils not on track to achieving their personal targets are immediately flagged up to the Senior Leadership Team and Senior Management Team.
+Social and emotional development of vulnerable children is tracked at least three times per year using Motional assessments, the Boxall Profile and through Care & Guidance Team Meetings.
+Those children identified as having Social and Emotional needs are tracked termly.
 This system aims to identify pupils making less than expected progress given their age and individual circumstances.